5-Minute Tofu Vegan Sour Cream

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Stored in an airtight jar or container in the refrigerator, this dairy-free sour cream recipe keeps in the refrigerator about 7-10 days.
+Stored in an airtight jar or container in the refrigerator, this dairy-free sour cream recipe will stay fresh in the refrigerator for about 7-10 days.
 It does not freeze well.

 *Originally published January 2015.